wizenheimer/comet/README.md

 ## Core Concepts

-### Concept 1: Vector Indexes and Distance Metrics
+### Concept 1: Vector Storage and Distance Metrics

-A vector index stores high-dimensional embeddings and enables efficient similarity search.
-The choice of index type determines the tradeoff between search speed, memory usage, and accuracy.
+A vector store maintains high-dimensional embeddings and enables efficient similarity search.
+The choice of storage type determines the tradeoff between search speed, memory usage, and accuracy.

 **Example: How vectors are stored and searched**